Methamphetamine Trafficking & Distribution

-Crystal Meth is a synthetic stimulant drug that has been steadily growing in popularity across the country.
-One reason is that it is seen as a cheaper alternative to other addictive stimulants with an equally intense high.
-The federal government made it unlawful in 1970 and it is presently a schedule two controlled substance which means it has a high potential for abuse and high potential for physical and psychological abuse and dependence.
+Crystal meth is a synthetic stimulant drug that has been steadily growing in popularity across the country.
+One reason for its rising popularity is that it is seen as a cheaper alternative to other addictive stimulants with an equally intense high.
+The federal government made it unlawful in 1970 and it is presently a Schedule II controlled substance, which means it has a high potential for physical and psychological abuse and dependence.

-To prove a conspiracy, the government must prove that is was participated in knowingly.
-Therefore, if someone is charged with Conspiracy to Manufacture 500 grams or more of meth, a 10-year minimum sentence, the government must prove that the defendant knew of the entire 500 gram conspiracy which may be difficult to do.
+To prove a conspiracy, the government must prove that it was participated in knowingly.
+Therefore, if someone is charged with conspiracy to manufacture 500 grams or more of meth, a 10-year minimum sentence, the government must prove that the defendant knew of the entire 500-gram conspiracy which may be difficult to do.

-Manufacture of Methamphetamine requires large amounts of ephedrine and pseudoephedrine which are the main ingredients in over the counter cold medications such as Sudafed and Claritin.
-To stop the unlawful manufacture of meth and the purchase of these medications for meth production Congress enacted the Combat Methamphetamine Act (CEMA) in 2005.
-This act required daily and monthly sales limits, sales logbooks and placement out of direct customer access of these medications
+Manufacture of methamphetamine requires large amounts of ephedrine and pseudoephedrine which are the main ingredients in over-the-counter cold medications such as Sudafed and Claritin.
+To stop the unlawful manufacture of meth and the purchase of these medications for meth production, Congress enacted the Combat Methamphetamine Act (CEMA) in 2005.
+This act required daily and monthly sales limits, sales logbooks, and placement out of direct customer access to these medications.